 Our lawyers handle serious injury and wrongful death delivery truck accidents involving Amazon in all 50 states.
-Our attorneys only handle Amazon delivery accident claims where the injuries are extremely serious.
+Our attorneys only handle Amazon delivery accident claims where the injuries are severe.

 Amazon is the largest online retailer on the planet.
 Billions of Amazon packages get delivered around the U.S. every year.
 This leads to hundreds of Amazon truck accidents.
 Our Amazon truck accident attorneys handle these claims.